Vinai Kumar Saxena sworn in as 22nd lieutenant governor of Delhi

 Delhi Chief Minister Arvind Kejriwal and ministers from his Cabinet attended the ceremony.
 Union minister Giriraj Singh and MPs and MLAs from the national capital were also present.

-Saxena succeeds Anil Baijal, who had resigned as the lieutenant governor of Delhi on May 18 citing personal reasons.
+Saxena, a Kanpur University alumnus, was appointed to the post on May 23.
+He succeeds Anil Baijal, who had resigned as the lieutenant governor of Delhi on May 18 citing personal reasons.

-On May 23, Saxena, a Kanpur University alumnus, was appointed to the post.
+“I will work as a local guardian,” Saxena said while interacting with reporters after the ceremony, according to ANI.
+“You will see me more on roads than in Raj Nivas.”

+Saxena said that pollution was one of the major problems in Delhi and that he would try to solve it with the Centre, the Delhi government and the residents.

 In March 2021, the Centre appointed Saxena as a member of the national committee to commemorate 75 years of India’s independence, reported PTI.